 Born in 1868 in Newark, New Jersey, J.S.
 Rippel began his financial career in 1887 with stockbroker and steamship agent Graham and Company.
 He started his own firm, J.S.
-Rippel and Company in 1891 when he was 22 years old.
+Rippel and Company, in 1891 at the age of 22.
 This company specialized in local investment securities and in New Jersey municipal bonds.
+Mr. Rippel was a visionary and bold man.
 Through his preeminence in the municipal bond market, J.S.
 Rippel and Company eventually financed most of the important cities and towns in New Jersey and became a prominent leader in many banking circles.

 At age 30, Mr. Rippel proposed to Fannie Estelle Traphagen, his former Sunday school teacher, who was 18 years his senior.
 Mrs. Rippel was also from Newark and was an active member of the Newark community.
 The couple did not have children and were well-known for their philanthropic activities in the community.